multitudes/42-minishell/docs/index.md

 Here's an example:
 command >&> file
 This command will run command, and both the stdout and stderr will be redirected to file.

-The >>& operator in bash is used for redirection.
-It appends the standard output (stdout) and standard error (stderr) of the command on its left to the file on its right.
-Here's an example:

-command 1>>file 2>&1

 This command will run command, and append both the stdout and stderr to file.